Back to Blog

 "How will you pay for your education?"

 This single question — and the rapid follow-ups that come after — kills thousands of F-1 applications every year.
-In 2024, 41% of student visa applications were denied.
-The highest rate in over a decade.
-Financial questions are one of the top reasons.
+In FY2024, 41% of F-1 applications globally were denied — the highest rate in a decade.
+For Indian students, it's worse: F-1 visas to Indians dropped 34% in 2024.
+Through mid-2025, down another 44%.

-Former Visa Officer Yvette Bansal (20 years, 70,000+ interviews): "You'd be surprised how many applicants can't explain what their parents do for a living, or how much their family earns per year.
+Former Visa Officer Yvette Bansal (40,000+ visas, US Embassy Delhi & Mumbai): "You'd be surprised how many applicants can't explain what their parents do for a living, or how much their family earns per year.
 If you don't know your own financial situation, why should I believe you can manage studying abroad?"

 Harsh?
 Yes.
 But she's right.